masterkunm/CoursesNote/docs/3121/lec/Wk2.md

 * no need the exact solution

-* only need to find the growth rate (aysmptotic behaviour)
+* only need to find the growth rate (asymptotic behavior)

-* the (appro) size of the constants involved
+* the (approximately) size of the constants involved

 This is what the master theorem provided.